Quiescent low-mass galaxies observed by JWST in the Epoch of Reionization: Comparison with JWST observations

 This result shows that the discrepancy between the SEDs of {\it Lilium} and JADES-GS-z7-01-QU is largely due to differences in their SFHs, and to a lesser extent, metallicity.
 The key difference is the fact the SFR decrease in \textit{Lilium} after the SF peak is too prolonged, resulting in a high fraction of old stars at the time of the observation.
 This suggests the need for an abrupt quenching right after the SF peak.

 To test this hypothesis, we artificially impose that SF in \textit{Lilium} was abruptly halted $\sim 5$~Myr after the peak, and we renormalize it to get the same $M_\star$ value.
-Assuming to observe the galaxy after $\Delta t_{\rm quench}=10-20$~Myr from the halt, and thus shifting the SFHs to match the redshift of the observations, i.e. $z=7.3$, we find that the \textit{Lilium} SED now perfectly matches the observed one even by assuming the simulated stellar metallicity, $Z_\star \approx \zsun$.
+We then assume to observe the galaxy after $\Delta t_{\rm quench}=10-20$~Myr from the halt, and thus shift the SFHs to match the redshift of the observations, i.e. $z=7.3$.
+As a consequence of the overall galaxy lifetime time being shorter, the duty cycle of \textit{Lilium} lowers to $\approx 0.7$.
+We find that such modefied \textit{Lilium} SED now perfectly matches the observed one even by assuming the simulated stellar metallicity, $Z_\star \approx \zsun$.